cswartzvi/hamilton/docs/integrations/dlt/index.md

 ```

 ### Combining both
 You can also combine both the `DataLoader` and `DataSaver`.
-You will see below that it's almost identical to the ELT example, but now all operations are part of the Hamilton dataflow!
+You will see below that it's almost identical to the ELT example, but now all operations are part of the Apache Hamilton dataflow!

 ```python